Is there seating?

 What if it rains?

 - We have 5,800 square feet of covered performance area including our festival big top tent and a canopy area in front of the stage, allowing ample protection from rain and hot sun.
-There are also non-covered areas for those wanting to enjoy the sun, or dance in the rain!
+There are also non-covered areas for those wanting to enjoy the sun.
+There is minimal natural shade on site, except on the far edges of the camping area.

 Will there be a beverage garden?